The Case for Global Learning

 Transforming our educational approaches in a complex, global world

-As we await further details, most development education centres across the UK along with key partners in international development and higher education are uniting to call for this welcome promise to include a renewed focus on global learning at the heart of the school curriculum.
+Development Education Centres across the UK along with key partners in international development and higher education are uniting to call for this welcome promise to include a renewed focus on global learning at the heart of the school curriculum.

 Our young won’t thank us for keeping quiet about things now and not helping them to understand the implications for reshaping how people live.- Mick Waters

-Whilst the general election has understandably focused on domestic issues, more than 30 organisations are urging David Lammy not only to take a lead in tackling the rapidly escalating and interconnected global crises of climate emergency, conflict, inequality and extreme poverty but to ensure that teachers at all levels are supported in the crucial engagement of all learners with these vital issues that are increasingly affecting all our lives.
+More than 30 organisations are urging David Lammy not only to take a lead in tackling the rapidly escalating and interconnected global crises of climate emergency, conflict, inequality and extreme poverty but to ensure that teachers at all levels are supported in the crucial engagement of all learners with these vital issues that are increasingly affecting all our lives.

 The organisations (listed below) have published their own ‘manifesto’ - The Case for Global Learning - which details evidence of the wide-ranging benefits for teachers and learners in discussing these topics in a structured way in the classroom and beyond.